Kamadulski/MP4_Audio_Extractor/README.md

 # MP4 Audio Extractor

 A simple application to extract audio tracks from MP4 video files.
 Available in both GUI and command-line versions.
+Built using the Model-View-Controller (MVC) architecture for better modularity and maintainability.

 ## Features